StephenJudeD/Speech-Emotion-Detection---Neural-Network-Ensemble-Model/README.md

 **Feature Extraction:**

+The extracted features are stacked in sequential order, with MFCCs as the first feature.
+This stacking ensures that the extracted features are presented in a consistent format, facilitating their subsequent use in emotion classification models.
+MFCC's being the most widely utilised along with Mel Spectograms in SER Studies, with food reason, through expirmntions you will see that they garner the best results.
+Feature extraction techniques like MFCCs allowed the model to capture subtle variations in voice pitch, tone, and rhythm – all vital cues for recognizing emotions.

 * **MFCCs (Mel-Frequency Cepstral Coefficients):** Capture the shape of the vocal tract, commonly used in speech recognition and other audio tasks.
 * **Delta MFCCs:** Measure the changes in MFCCs over time, providing dynamic information.
 * **Acceleration MFCCs:**  Calculate the second-order derivative of MFCCs, emphasizing higher-order spectral changes.